trend-narrative

 Overview

-Given a time series — such as annual health spending or GDP figures — this package automatically identifies meaningful trends (e.g., “rising from 2010 to 2015, then declining”) and produces a ready-to-use English sentence describing them.
+Given a time series — such as annual health spending or GDP figures — this package automatically identifies meaningful trends (e.g., “rising from 2010 to 2015, then declining”) and produces a ready-to-use sentence describing them.
 It can also compare two time series and explain how they move together or apart over time.

 This is useful for analysts, researchers, and developers who need to turn numeric data into human-readable summaries without writing custom text logic each time.